bhollis/maruku/tests/unittest/list2.md

 *** Output of to_md ***
 -This is a list item with two paragraphs.
 This is the second paragraph in the list item.
 Youre only required to indent the first line.
-Lorem ipsum dolo sit amet, consectetuer adipiscing elit
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit.
 -ther

 *** Output of to_s ***
 This is a list item with two paragraphs.This is the second paragraph in the list item.
 Youre only required to indent the first line.
-Lorem ipsum dolo sit amet, consectetuer adipiscing elitother
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit.other
 *** EOF ***